 To confirm that the web server is running, execute:

 Moving on, we will install the MariaDB database server and client.

-$ sudo apt install mariadb-server mariadb
+$ sudo apt install mariadb-server mariadb-client

 Once the installation is complete, enable MariaDB to start on boot.